camacesco/camacesco.github.io/cv.md

 ## Meetings, Presentations and Schools

+* Innate and Adaptive Recognition of Antigens and Neoantigens, QBio Colloquium.
+Paris, June 2022. _Poster_.
 * Annual Meeting of the International Physics of Living Systems (iPoLS) Network.
 Montpellier, June 2022. _Poster_.
 * Design & Order in the Immune System, A workshop in memory of Nir Friedman.
 Rehovot, April 2022. _Poster_.
 * PSL Intensive Week on Computer Vision and Time Series for Physics and Engineering.
 Paris, April 2022.